-Today is his third entry of the year as he chronicles the adventures of the team during his senior campaign.
+Today is his fourth entry of the year as he chronicles the adventures of the team during his senior campaign.

 As well as being a critical match in our season, tonight’s game is significant for another, more sentimental reason too: it’s senior night.
 When this season’s done – which we all hope is for a while still – the program will say goodbye to four of its servants, including three captains and three of us who have been here for at least four years.

 The team will move on without us, and we will move on without the team.
 But for a time in each of our young lives, UWM soccer has been central to our existence.
 So, here are the men not quite ready to say goodbye:

 For his recent Halloween costume, Kyle Neumann taped this year’s squad picture on his shoulders.
 When I saw he was wearing the photograph of us posing on Engelmann Field in front of the scoreboard, I asked him what the outfit meant.
 He replied: “I’m putting the team on my back.”

 That’s Kyle.
 His bizarre sense of humor has provided UWM players with consistent laughs for almost half a decade now, even if we don’t always know what we’re laughing at.
 And throughout his career here, he has repeatedly sacrificed himself for the team.
 Except for putting on the goalie gloves, the Appleton native has done it all.
 He’s played in every position on the field without ever letting us down.